Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Discussion and Conclusions

 with

-where $S_x$ is the conditional field action on that history, $S_{\rm bnd}$ is a boundary action associated with node entry, and $S_G$ is an action that governs graph-construction.
-This formulation provides a route to a fully generative theory of graph and field histories.
+Here, $S_x$ is the conditional field action on a given graph history, $S_{\rm bnd}$ is a boundary action associated with node entry, and $S_G$ governs the stochastic evolution of the graph itself.
+This perspective is supported by classical excursion-set theory, which has already shown that major aspects of the halo accretion history can be modeled statistically as an effective stochastic process.
+In the present context, such a formulation would provide a route toward a unified stochastic treatment of graph histories and baryonic trajectories.

-The current GNN-based construction could also be extended by incorporating semi-analytic model predictions into the increments.
-Such an approach would allow existing physical knowledge to serve as an analytic backbone while the learned residual sector captures the remaining unresolved structure and its associated scatter.
-In a richer multi-field setting, future refinements may be judged not only by predictive accuracy but also by whether they support an operator basis that remains both expressive and interpretable.